SpectralCascade/soupbuild/README.md

 `tasks` - Mandatory - An object containing terminal/shell/command line task configurations.
 There must always be at least one task per platform.

 ### Platform Dependencies
-Each platform may have a list of dependencies upon which your project relies.
+`dependencies` Each platform may have a list of dependencies upon which your project relies.
 Most commonly these will be code libraries and APIs.
 When configured correctly, Soupbuild can take care of your dependencies automagically - from downloading source code, to building the dependency or copying shared libraries over to your project's output directory after building.

 There are only a few parameters needed for configuring dependencies: